Learning Center

 In a cheap chair, these components are lower-grade: lighter motors, less precise tolerances, foam and plastic assemblies that compress and wear faster.
 A cheap chair often feels fine in the first few months and noticeably different within two years.
 The drive belt that controls roller movement is the first thing to go.
 Replacement parts for entry-level chairs are often unavailable after the brand moves on to the next model.

 In a quality mid-range or premium chair, the roller mechanism is engineered for durability.
 The motors are heavier and quieter.
 The gear tolerances are tighter.
 The roller heads are designed to distribute force evenly rather than concentrating it at contact points that wear.
-This is the primary reason a $5,000 chair delivers a different experience from a $1,200 chair, not just on day one but on day one thousand.
+This is the primary reason an upper-mid-tier chair delivers a different experience from an entry-tier chair, not just on day one but on day one thousand.

 Track engineering adds significant cost at the SL level